alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Claim rewards action, claims block producing and vote rewards.
+Claim rewards is an action that claims block producing and vote rewards.

 Parameter Name | Description
 --- | ---